Ghaidagharaibeh-dot/reading-notes/read210.md

 specified element, it will trigger a function.
 This may be a named or an anonymous function.
-## e how event handling can be used to provide feedback to users filling in a registration form.
+##  How event handling can be used to provide feedback to users filling in a registration form.
 - Select element

 The element that users are